As iron sharpens iron, So one person sharpens another. Proverbs 27:17

 CLICK THE BUTTON TO SEE WHAT SMALL GROUPS ARE CURRENTLY AVAILABLE

-SIGN-UP FOR A SMALL GROUP
+SIGN-UP FOR A SMALL GROUP COMING SOON

 In Small Groups, we grow in fellowship and relationship with one another, God, and in ways we cannot grow on our own.
 We were created for community!
 Small Groups are where our big church gets small.
 Groups are usually 6-12 people who meet weekly to discuss faith, go deeper in Scripture readings and support one another in their relationship with Christ.
 In our Small Groups we challenge each other to pray, be authentic and be committed to grow in our faith in our everyday lives.
 It is through our passion, energy and enthusiasm that generations upon generations will come to know, love and serve Jesus Christ.